MakeACS/HW-NFC-Core/Firmware/CoreDuino/README.md

-\# Coreduino
+# Coreduino

 Implementation of NFC Core code in Arduino IDE.
+At time of writing, this is the deployed code in the shop.